Skip to content

 How to avoid the most common pitfalls when selling a business

-As we say in our popular eBook ‘How to avoid the pitfalls when selling a business’, pitfalls are like pot holes – when you know where they are you can do your best to avoid them.
+As we say in our popular eBook ‘SELL – The 30-Minute Guide to Preparing Your Business for Sale’, pitfalls are like pot holes – when you know where they are you can do your best to avoid them.
 Here’s some advice to help you do just that, so you can be one of the 30% who sells their business for optimum value, first time round…

 1. Not knowing your S.P.O.F.’s (single points of failure) from your elbow.
 Which areas in your business are high risk and could negatively impact your business if they failed?
 Locate these points before going to market so you can make improvements.